rkolli1008/GithubUserSearch/README.md

 # GithubUserSearch
 Functional Requirements
 _______________________
-1.The app should accept a github user's id as input and display the specified user's avatar and name.
+1. The app should accept a github user's id as input and display the specified user's avatar and name.
-2.For each public repository owned by the user, the name and description are shown in a scrollable list.
+2. For each public repository owned by the user, the name and description are shown in a scrollable list.
-3.When a repository is selected, a card pops up with information about when it was last updated, how many stars it has, and how many times it has  been forked.
+3. When a repository is selected, a card pops up with information about when it was last updated, how many stars it has, and how many times it has  been forked.

 ## Architecture
+_______________________

 ![architecture](https://developer.android.com/topic/libraries/architecture/images/final-architecture.png)